absdnd/kaustubh-sadekar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Research Associate at Indian Institute of Technology Bombay.
 It's quite facinating for me that using math and computer programing we can make a machine understand what its eyes(the cameras) are able to see(capture)!!
-I am currently designing a roboust computer vision pipeline which tightly couples concepts of SLAM (Simultaneous Localisation And Mapping), video stabilization and image enhancement, for a robot robotic system with non-linear dynamics.
+I am currently designing a roboust computer vision pipeline which tightly couples concepts of SLAM (Simultaneous Localisation And Mapping), video stabilization and image enhancement, for a robotic system with non-linear dynamics.

 Experience